How to Launch Self-Liquidating Offers That Generate Customers Virtually for Free

 • Snapchat

 Of course, the platform you choose should also depend on who you’re targeting.
-For instance, Tiktok’s active user base is on the young side, with 47.4% of them being between 10 and 29 years old.
+For instance, Tiktok’s active user base is on the young side, with 44.4% of U.S. users being under 24 years of age.

 Graph featuring TikTok audience breakdown by age